St Thomas Medical Group

-- Cleaning Specifications, Frequencies and Cleanliness of Equipment: The practice has a designated lead for cleaning and there is an environmental cleaning policy for staff to follow.
+- Cleaning Specifications, Frequencies and Cleanliness of Equipment; The practice has an environmental cleaning policy for staff to follow.
 The policy specifies how to clean all areas, fixtures and fittings and what products to use.
 Cleaning schedules and audits are reviewed and updated on an annual basis.
 Nursing staff clean treatment areas and equipment between patients.
 Personal Protective Equipment policies are in place.
-This year the IPC Lead & the IPC Link Nurse carried out a full Cleanliness Audit and, as a result of this, a professional cleaning company has been employed to carry out the full cleaning requirements across all the St Thomas Medical Group sites.
-They will start in March.
+All the cleaning for our surgeries is now carried out by an external cleaning company (Green Machine Cleaning Company) who claim to work to CQC standards.

 We attempt to inform our patients about any infection issues, i.e. flu season, on notice boards at the surgery and on our practice website.